Coder4916/Match-Maker/README.md

 #### **Typography**

 The fonts I used for the website were sourced from [Google Fonts](https://fonts.google.com/).
-[Roboto](https://fonts.google.com/specimen/Roboto?query=roboto) is used for the navbar and paragraphs/general text.
-This font is recommended for use for people with dysleia [(Tink 'n' Stink)](https://www.tinknstink.co.uk/blogs/news/why-we-use-the-dyslexia-friendly-font-lexend).
+[Roboto](https://fonts.google.com/specimen/Roboto?query=roboto) is used for the Navbar and paragraphs/general text.
+This font is recommended for use for people with dyslexia [(Tink 'n' Stink)](https://www.tinknstink.co.uk/blogs/news/why-we-use-the-dyslexia-friendly-font-lexend).
 After researching [commonly used fallback fonts](https://www.w3schools.com/css/css_font_fallbacks.asp), I decided to use serif, sans serif and monospace as Match-Maker's fallbacks.

 #### **Imagery**